3DVG-Lab/3DVG/README.md

 # DFW-3DVG

+### Above is the core code of our model
-The specific environment configuration and usage methods will be gradually launched in the future
+### The specific environment configuration and usage methods will be gradually launched in the future